kschmanski/google-meet-participation-tracker/README.md

-# Google Meet Attendance Tracker
+# Google Meet Participation Tracker

 A Google Chrome extension for keeping track of who has participated in a Google Meet.